You are hereIndoor Training Tactics for Bigger Yields

 Let Me Show You: These plants were grown together.
 The one of the right starts out a bit taller, and grows just a little lankier than the other one.
 But generally they've stayed about the same height for the vegetative stage.
 Now look what happens when they get switched over to the flowering stage...

-Choose Strains to Match Your Setup and Each Other
+Most Importantly, Choose Cannabis Strains to Match Your Setup and Each Other

 What Does Strain Affect?

-- Very Important!
-Strain strongly affects he amount plants "stretch" (grow taller) after switching to the flowering/budding stage - some strains don't stretch much at all, while others can double or even triple in height
+Very Important!
+Strain strongly affects he amount plants "stretch" (grow taller) after switching to the flowering/budding stage - some small strains don't stretch much at all, while tall strains can double or even triple in height!

 Many of these factors can be affected by how you grow your plants, but you're much more likely to get exactly what you want when you start with the right strain.